RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 The nonce is included in the request as the query parameter `_`, the idea is that this a standard pattern for "cache busting" and at a glance looks legitimate.
 The server also ignores any request that does not contain a valid nonce, just in case any pesky blue teamers come sniffing around the web server.
 A "NOP" nonce is also supported, which is an encoder ID of zero (i.e. the modulo of the nonce equals zero).

+4. Send the request to the server, this could be any valid transport such as HTTP, HTTPS, or over a proxy -the same request format is always used for any HTTP-like protocol.

+#### Server-side

+5. When the server receives the request it will route the request to a given handler based on the requested path's extension as detailed above (in this case we're talking about paths that end in `.php`).

+6. Check that the request contains a valid nonce, if the request does not contain a valid nonce it is ignored from a C2 standpoint but the server may still respond with `website` content.